Lisboa (Lisbon)

 The picture above is a panorama created from five or six photos taken from the Castelo de Sao Jorge next to the old section (Alfama) of Lisboa.
 It is the highest vantage point in the city.
 The view is of the Lisboa city center.

 Click on picture to view at full resolutionCastelo de Sao Jorge is located in the heart of Lisboa and provides the best vantage point to view the city as demonstrated by the panorama, above.
-It is also and interested site to explore.
-In addition to the towers, ramparts and park area, the castle house a multi-media presentation on the history of Lisboa.
+It is also an interesting site to explore on its own.
+In addition to the towers, ramparts and park area, the castle houses a multi-media presentation on the history of Lisboa.

 Click on picture to view at full resolution